ETH-NEXUS/civicutils/README.md

 ### Querying CIViC

-CIViCutils leverages the offline cache file of the CIViC database provided by [CIViCpy](https://docs.civicpy.org/en/latest/), which allows performing high-throughput queries to the database.
-Information on how to install CIViCpy, as well as how to download and update the CIViC offline cache file, can be found above.
+CIViCutils leverages the offline cache file of the CIViC database provided by Python package [civicpy](https://docs.civicpy.org/en/latest/), which allows performing high-throughput queries to the database.
+Information on how to install `civicpy`, as well as how to download and update the CIViC offline cache file, can be found above.

 CIViCutils handles queries to CIViC through function `query_civic()`.
 Queries can only be gene-based and return all variants and associated clinical data which are annotated in the knowledgebase for each queried gene (only if any exist).
 Three types of identifiers are supported: `entrez_symbol`, `entrez_id` and `civic_id`.
 Note that the type of gene identifier initially chosen to perform the CIViC query must be selected throughout all the CIViCutils functions applied downstream.
 ```